Post-Completion Optional Practical Training

 - Submit your OPT Request through the Student Portal prior to your second appointment.

-- Make a second appointment with an IP advisor by contacting firstname.lastname@example.org to have your documents reviewed and receive your new I-20 with OPT recommendation.
+- Make an appointment with an IP advisor by contacting email@example.com to have your documents reviewed and receive your new I-20 with OPT recommendation.
+During your appointment your IP advisor will review next steps with you.

 - Mail your completed application with a copy of your new I-20 to USCIS within 30 days of receiving your new I-20.